juanrb/react-grid-layout-next/README.md

 //
 // Flags
 //
-isDraggable: ?boolean = true,
+isDraggable?: boolean = true,
-isResizable: ?boolean = true,
+isResizable?: boolean = true,
-isBounded: ?boolean = false,
+isBounded?: boolean = false,
 // Uses CSS3 translate() instead of position top/left.
-// This makes about 6x faster paint performance
+// This makes about 6x faster paint performance useCSSTransforms?: boolean = true,
-useCSSTransforms: ?boolean = true,
 // If parent DOM node of ResponsiveReactGridLayout or ReactGridLayout has "transform: scale(n)" css property,
-// we should set scale coefficient to avoid render artefacts while dragging.
+// we should set scale coefficient to avoid render artefacts while dragging. transformScale?: number = 1,
-transformScale: ?number = 1,

 // If true, grid can be placed one over the other.
-// If set, implies `preventCollision`.
+// If set, implies `preventCollision`. allowOverlap?: boolean = false,
-allowOverlap: ?boolean = false,

 // If true, grid items won't change position when being
 // dragged over.
 If `allowOverlap` is still false,
-// this simply won't allow one to drop on an existing object.
+// this simply won't allow one to drop on an existing object. preventCollision?: boolean = false,
-preventCollision: ?boolean = false,

 // If true, droppable elements (with `draggable={true}` attribute)
 // can be dropped on the grid.
 It triggers "onDrop" callback